stcorp/muninn/EXTENSIONS.rst

     provided).

-    Optionally, a list of tags can be returned from this method in addition to the extracted product attributes.
+    Optionally, a list of tags can be returned from this method in addition to the extracted product properties.
 Any tags returned will be applied to the product once it has been successfully ingested.

     To include a list of tags, the method should return a tuple (or list) of two elements.
-The first element should be the nested Struct (key, value) pair structure containing product attributes, and the second element should be the list of tags.
+The first element should be the nested Struct (key, value) pair structure containing product properties, and the second element should be the list of tags.

-``enclosing_directory(self, attributes)``
+``enclosing_directory(self, properties)``
     Return the name to be used for the enclosing directory.

     Within the archive, any product is represented by a single path.
 For